kimberlytew/WordCloud-from-news-website/README.md

 # milestone_proj3_WordCloud

-web scraping a News Article online with BeautifulSoup, and create WordCloud for the words used
+Objective: To create a web scraping script that will gather the latest news articles from a news website and use natural language processing techniques and wordcloud library to generate a wordcloud of the most frequent words used in the articles